 The Magnite sub-compact SUV has been an instrumental product for Nissan in India.
 The Magnite has single-handedly managed to turn around the Japanese carmaker's fortunes in India, thanks to its excellent value proposition.
 The Nissan Magnite, along with the Renault Kiger, are currently solely manufactured at Renault-Nissan's plant in Oragadam, Tamil Nadu.
-Nissan has also been exporting the made-in-India Magnite to countries like South Africa and will soon be exporting it to Indonesia as well.
+Nissan India has commenced exports of the Magnite to Nepal, South Africa, and Indonesia.
+In fact, in Nepal, the Magnite racked up more than 760 bookings within a month of its launch in February 2021.

+As of May 2021, Nissan India has produced 15,010 units of the SUV, of which 1,220 units have been earmarked for exports.
 That said, given the extended waiting period that the Magnite is seeing in our market, Nissan is currently focusing their efforts only on the domestic market, in attempt to bring down the waiting period.
 Currently, Nissan is operating in three shifts at it's Oragadam plant, manufacturing just over 2700 units a month.
 The company aims to increase production capacity to around 3,500 units a month by July.
 These plans, however, could be challenged by way of global shortage of semiconductor chips as well as the Covid-19 situation in the country.
-Waiting period on the Magnite extends up to a maximum of 8 months in certain cities, depending on the variant.

 Nissan sells the Magnite in five trim levels in India - XE, XL, XV, XV Premium and XV Premium (O) - and with two petrol engine options.
 There's a 72hp, 1.0L naturally aspirated petrol engine and a 100hp 1.0L turbo-petrol engine.
 The base 1.0L engine solely comes mated to a 5-speed manual gearbox while the turbo-petrol engine additionally also gets the option of a CVT automatic gearbox.
 While the base 1.0L engine is available on all but the top trim, the turbo-petrol engine is available on all but the base trim, in both manual and automatic versions.
 Prices for the Nissan Magnite currently range between INR 5.59 lakh to INR 10.00 lakh (Ex-showroom).